 I know when I first started my PhD, I wanted to achieve perfection.
 I wanted the research design to be flawless, the methods to be rock-solid and the epistemological underpinning to be logically consistent and internally robust.
-Then, as time goes on I realised that perfection is impossible and futile.
+Then, as time went on, I realised that perfection was impossible and futile.

 In other words, a PhD doesn’t have to be perfect.
 It just has to be good enough.